 In Springtime and Fall the park crowds are beginning to pick up again, but visiting Yosemite in April can give you the chance to experience it differently.
 In fact, there are a few unique sightings that you can only experience in April in Yosemite.

 Unfortunately, it is not all sunshine and roses.
 There are a few cons at this time of year too.
 These are mostly down to visiting Yosemite in April weather.

 Some of the trails and entrances may be closed at this time of year due to snow.
-However, with a little preparation, you can still make it a magical experience.
+However, with a little preparation, you can still make it a magical experience and add a lot to your itinerary.
 Here’s what we cover in this article:

 - Visiting Yosemite April Time